-Funding for the Other Capital Projects consists of 47% federal grant contributions for Ettrick Station and S-Line 30% Design, the remaining 53% is made up of VPRA funds.
+Funding for the Other Capital Projects consists of 3% federal grant contributions for Ettrick Station, 19% of Local Contributions for S-Line 30% Design, the remaining 78% is made up of VPRA funds.
 Figure 3 shows the breakdown of the sources of funding to be used for the budgeted expenditures from FY23 to FY30 and does not include prior year expenses.